f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

 * Ja4+ fingerprinting

-For this lab, we will following use case
+In this lab, we will following the first use case allowing the app team to deploy a new application with public certs and DNS, but only allow traffic that includes a specific header and value.
+This is a common use case for app teams that want to have the flexibility to manage their own applications, but still want to have some control over the security of their applications.

 For the scope of this lab, we will apply service policies to *Any Server* in the namespace.
 You *could* however, strategically apply service policies to specific applications by host header or label selectors.